This article is intended to provide an architect-level view of Google’s cloud-computing services - the Google Cloud Platform (GCP).

 - Google Docs/GSuite (with respect to authentication and domain-names)

-Note that the identity service is intended to track moderate numbers of users, eg the employees of a company.
+Note that the Cloud Identity Service is intended to track moderate numbers of users, eg the employees of a company.
 Similarly, Google’s IAM service is intended for managing rights for that moderate number of users.
-If you are building the next Twitter or Uber, with millions of mobile users, then those identities are NOT managed via Google’s identity service or IAM; there are various mobile frameworks for that purpose (see Firebase for example) but frameworks for mobile user management are not addressed in this article.
+If you are building the next Twitter or Uber, with millions of customer accounts, then Google’s Cloud Identity Service and IAM are not the right tools; you need a CIAM (Customer IAM) product.
+Google offers the confusingly similarly-named Google Identity Platform for that, and there are many other competing products.
+Identity Platform user accounts are completely separate from GCP access rights, and so this product (and customer account management in general) is not discussed further in this article.

 Google Docs Service (SaaS)